Argentina egedei

-Argentina egedei44, known as Eged's silverweed, is a flowering perennial plant in the rose family, Rosaceae.
+Argentina egedei, known as Eged's silverweed, is a flowering perennial plant in the rose family, Rosaceae.
 It is also sometimes called "Pacific silverweed", though this usually (and more precisely) refers to A. pacifica.

 Description

 Eged's silverweed is a low-growing herbaceous plant with creeping red stolons up to 80 cm long.
 The leaves are 10–40 cm long, evenly pinnate into in crenate leaflets 3–5 cm long and 2 cm broad, thinly covered with a few silky white trichomes (called hairs).
 The sparsity of the hairs is a useful distinction from A. anserina, which is more densely hairy.

 The flowers are produced singly on 5–15 cm long stems, 2–3.5 cm diameter with five yellow petals.
 The fruit is a cluster of dry achenes.

 Taxonomy

 It was formerly classified in the genus Potentilla as Potentilla egedei.
-It is considered a member of the Argentina anserina species aggregate, or is alternatively treated as a subspecies of A. anserina by some botanists.
+It is considered a member of the Argentina anserina species aggregate, or is alternatively treated as a subspecies of A. anserina by some botanists, including the Plants of the World Online database.